RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     This starts the **Data File Editor** and loads the **.dat** file in the **Open Data File** dialog box.

 2. Click **Open Exclusive** to load the file.
-3.  **Data File Editor** loads the data file and shows two views:
+3.  **Data File Tools** loads the data file and shows two views:
     -   The left pane shows the raw form of the file.
 Because many of the field are COMP-3 fields, the data in these fields is presented in an ASCII view.
-    -   The right pane shows the record layout for the file in its detailed field view and the COMP-3 fields are shown in a much better, editable form.
+     -   The right pane shows the record layout for the file in its detailed field view and the COMP-3 fields are shown in a user-friendly, editable form.

     ![](images/100704fd6fe5baadc0ee43afb24aaf09.png)